Power Line Carrier Communication (PLCC) using KQ-130F / KQ-330 and Arduino

 }

-This is a pager so when you write a message, it appears on the 16x2 LCD.
+This is a pager so when you write a message in serial monitor , it appears on the 16x2 LCD.

 #include <Wire.h>